 Trump's civil fraud trial in New York begins Monday.
 Here's what to know about the case.

-Former President Donald Trump and New York Attorney General Letitia James have for years been on a collision course, and it is about to play out in a courtroom in lower Manhattan.
+Former President Donald Trump and New York Attorney General Letitia James have for years been on a collision course, and it is now playing out in a courtroom in lower Manhattan.

 Trump has long volleyed insults at James while her office investigated him and his company — an investigation that ultimately led to her filing a $250 million civil lawsuit accusing Trump and others at the Trump Organization of widespread fraud.
-The trial stemming from that suit is set to begin Monday, and Trump is there in the courtroom for opening statements.
+The trial stemming from that suit is getting underway Monday, and Trump is there in the courtroom for opening statements.

 Here's what to know about the case.